lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 Use __Dolphin Memory Engine's Memory Viewer__ and go to one of the following addresses, respective to your game version:

 > USA: 802ed67a

 > PAL: 802f9d0e

 > JAPAN: 8030a78e

-Treat the first 8 values the same way you would the material name; you may experiment with different bounce settings in this way without having to recompile the game.
+The first 8 values you find in your game should be "50005000".
+These first 8 values function the same way as the material name; you may experiment with different bounce settings in this way without having to recompile the game.

 https://github.com/lance-o/bouncy_material/assets/61329703/43582a35-8024-4010-b193-ad1cc1b07d4b